stefanodevenuto/ezwh/DesignDocument.md

 }
 @enduml
 ```
-To make the diagram more readable, we exxtrapolated the Error classes in the following diagram:
+To make the diagram more readable, we extrapolated the Error classes in the following diagram:

 ```plantuml
 @startuml ErrorDiagram